Types of Financial Aid

 What Happens Next

-The private loan process can take approximately 2-3 weeks from the time you begin the application to the time Winthrop University is notified about your loan application.
+The private loan process can take approximately 2-3 weeks from the time you (or the loan borrower) begin the application to the time Winthrop University is notified about your loan application.
 Make sure you apply for your private loan far enough in advance of Winthrop University’s payment deadlines to allow for this 2-3 week loan process.

 As a result of recent legislative changes, all private loan lenders are required to provide an application disclosure, an approval disclosure, a final disclosure, a right to cancel period, and receipt of a self certification from students.